sektionschef/BirthdayPony/Readme.md

 # Birthday Pony

-This is a tribute to fxhash. happy birthday! #fxhashturnsone.
+This is a tribute to fxhash (and the band fugazi). happy birthday! #fxhashturnsone.

 All proceeds of primary and secondary go to NGO "Processing foundation".